AI experts sharing free tutorials to accelerate your business.

 • GRADE-style certainty label on every recommendation

-• All citations in a standard format (Vancouver or APA) with DOI/PMID where available
+• All citations in Vancouver (default) or APA, with DOI/PMID where available

 • An explicit "what the evidence does not tell us" section — this is required, never optional